Accenture/mercury/guides/CHAPTER-4.md

 For the second approach, your function is annotated with the keyword `EventInterceptor`.
 It can immediately return a "null" response that will be ignored by the event system.
-Your function can inspect the "replyTo" address, correlation ID, trace ID and trace path in the incoming event and use it to return a future response to the caller.
+Your function can inspect the "replyTo" address and correlation ID in the incoming event and include them in a future response to the caller.

 #### Sequential non-blocking RPC and fork-n-join